 75 years ago, many parts of the world were grappling with infectious diseases, high infant mortality rate and poor access to basic healthcare facilities.
 75 years from now – the future of healthcare is going to be equally transformational.
 Data, AI and predictive analytics will enable better care at homes and hospitals will be able to serve patients at remote locations with ease.
 As we mark World Health Day today and marvel at the world’s healthcare advancements over the last 75 years, it is important to acknowledge the healthcare challenges still facing the world today.
+As WHO's Chief Scientist, Dr Soumya Swaminathan highlighted – with more people having access to technology, digital solutions and tools will play an increasingly important role in shaping healthcare landscape in the future.
+The future of healthcare will be carved by using digital technologies to help our doctors, and healthcare workers make better diagnosis and perform more efficient procedures – thereby reducing healthcare burdens on our strained ecosystems.

 30% of the global population are not able to access essential health services.
 Almost 2 billion people face catastrophic or impoverishing health spending, with significant inequalities affecting those in the most vulnerable settings.
 [1] Within Asia Pacific, unmet healthcare needs and the strain on healthcare systems for resources are growing more visible as the pandemic recedes.
 The future of healthcare also needs to rise to the challenge of fostering access through becoming increasingly distributed and interconnected for both in-person and virtual care.